-The Bushmaster Conservation Project is a conservation program founded by the Herpetological Education & Research Project (H.E.R.P.).
+The Bushmaster Conservation Project (BCP) is a conservation program founded by four herpetologists of the Herpetological Education & Research Project (H.E.R.P.).

 Laura is a Belgian herpetologist, specialized in snake ecomorphology, ethology and public education.